pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 * A move from multiple files (strings and triples), to a single file, to one file per transaction, to shards.
 * A move from having some standard base concepts that were numbered to having concept be strings
 * A move from no namespaces for pointers to namespaces to back to no namespaces again
+* A move from indexes on disk to indexes in memory back to indexes on disk again
 * A move from thinking of pointers as numbers, to UUIDs, to compound strings, to JSON objects
 * A push towards ever more simplicity yet ever more functionality

+Some of these trends relate to a growing conception of what the software might do, from handling one small project to supporting federated communities with big projects.

 ## Production use of versions of Pointrel